dennisphan/05_PyBer_Analysis/Written_Report.md

 ![The Data Summary](analysis/Fig9_Summary_Data_by_Area.png)

 ### The total weekly fares by city type
+Based on the graph of total weekly fare by city type,

 **The total weekly fare by city type**
 ![The total weekly fare by city type](analysis/Fig8_Total_Fare_by_City_Type.png)